-We are currently awaiting official clarification, but the best guidance available at the moment suggests that as a key service, opticians will be able to continue working normally in the coming months.
-We are therefore continuing to take all appointment bookings and of course, following the same Covid protection protocols that we have had in place for many months.
+We are continuing to take all appointment bookings and of course, follow the same Covid protection protocols that we have had in place for many months.

-These are worrying times for us all, but the whole Kelly Eyecare team will be working hard through this period to ensure we provide the best care and service that’s possible within the rules that we must follow.
+The whole Kelly Eyecare team will be working hard to ensure we provide the best care and service that’s possible within the rules that we must follow.